ThomasCardiet/sass-dynamic-imports/README.md

 # Sass Dynamic imports

-The library is designed to import dynamically scss files in dynamic folders
+The library is designed to import dynamically scss files in dynamic folders.

 ## Install Sass